Here are some common myths -- along with correct information you can use to make informed decisions.

 MYTH?
 You're going to have to give up your current insurance and buy a policy online.

 If you don't have insurance through your job, there will be a place on the Internet to buy it.
-Starting in October 2013, health insurance exchanges (also called marketplaces) will be set up in each state.
-At that time you can enroll in a plan.
-Your insurance coverage in that plan will start Jan.
-1, 2014.
+In the fall of 2013 health insurance Marketplaces (also called Exchanges) were set up in each state.
+You can enroll in an insurance plan through the Marketplace.

-Even if you have insurance through your job, you can still shop for coverage on the exchange if you want.
+Even if you have insurance through your job you can still shop for coverage on the Marketplace if you want.
 But you don't have to.
 If you are happy with the plan your employer offers, you don't need to do anything.